-There will be tons of stock image adjustments as well, so then we’re going to use stock image websites like Pixel squid and Deposit photo.
+There will be tons of stock image adjustments, so that we will use stock image websites like Pixel squid and Deposit photo.
 Now, I did complete the same composite last year, so I will be flipping back and forth using it as a guide.
-Of course, you can always check out my previous tutorial along with many more with a premium membership.
+Of course, you can always check out my previous tutorial and many more with a premium membership.

 Most of my images are from pixel squid, which I love; it saves me time.
-It’s so much easier than trying to find the correct angled stock image.
+Also, it's much easier than finding the right-angled stock image.

-A neat little touch that I’m going to add is the rustic frame with the picture of the little girl feeding a moose.
-This detail really helps tie the composite together, although it is a bit tricky to pull off.
+A neat little touch that I'm going to add is the rustic frame with the picture of the little girl feeding a moose.
+This detail helps tie the composite together, although it is tricky to pull off.
 I go ahead and drag my frame and fix its perspective.

 Then I copy my image and resize it to make sure it fits behind the frame.
 There might be excess coming out on the side of the frame.
 But that's an easy fix; we apply the mask and brush it away.